vbfox/FoxSharp/src/BlackFox.CommandLine/Readme.md

 printfn "dotnet %O" cmd
 ```

-### MsvcrCommandLine

-The `MsvcrCommandLine` module is specific to the way the [Microsoft C Runtime algorithm][MsvcrtParsing] works on Windows.
-It's how the vast majority of arguments are parsed on the Windows platform.

-#### escape `seq<string> -> string`

-Escape arguments in a form that programs parsing it as Microsoft C Runtime will successfuly understand.

-#### parse `string -> string list`

-Parse a string representing arguments as the Microsoft C Runtime does.

 ### CmdLine

 The `CmdLine` record and module implement a simple, pipable API to generate command lines.